bigscience-workshop/data-preparation/sourcing/cc_pseudo_crawl/README.md

 -  **Step 2**: Process the  WARC's extracts to 1) isolate the HTML code of different web pages and 2) to retrieve outgoing links from HTML web pages

+    The WARC extracts obtained so far are still in a compressed format and contain several types of information.
+In this step, we decompressed the extracts whose crawled content corresponded to HTML code and we isolated this HTML code in text format.
+We then processed this HTML code in order to list all the outgoing links appearing in this code.
+In the end we never reused these lists of outgoing links.

+    Job used:
+    - 08_preprocess_warc.slurm

 -  **Step 3**: Extract text and metadata from the HTML code

+    In this step we extracted the text and various metadata from the HTML code using a parser developed by the modeling-metadata BigScience Working Group.

+    Job used:
+    - 09_extract_text_and_html_metadata.slurm

 -  **Step 4**: Sharding the dataset by seed id

+    In view of the size of the dataset obtained, it was desirable to store it in a sharded format.
+We wanted the first level of sharding to correspond to the seed identifiers, i.e. only the content corresponding to a seed could be found in a shard.
+We then had to use a finer sharding so that each shard in compressed format is about 1GB.

+    Jobs used:
+    - 10_divide_in_subshards_1000.slurm
+    - 11_shard_by_seed_id.slurm
+    - 12_merge_seed_shards.slurm
+    - 13_shard_and_compress.slurm

 ### Batch 2